Cyanea pinnatifida: Description

+Conservation

 At the time this plant was federally listed as an endangered species in 1991 there was only one individual left.
 It grew in the Waianae Mountains of Oahu until 2001, when it died.
 Now some plants are kept at the Lyon Arboretum in Honolulu and a few juveniles have been planted in appropriate habitat.
 No recruitment has occurred among these, however, and the plant is still considered extinct in the wild.